NERC-CEH/datalab/code/development-env/README.md

   * `code/auth-service`
   * `code/infrastructure-api`

-Running the `yarn` commend within the `code/` directory will install all the packages required for services within the workspace (these services within the `code/workspaces` directory; Web-App, Client-API, etc).
+Running the `yarn` command within the `code/` directory will install all the packages required for services within the workspace (these services within the `code/workspaces` directory; Web-App, Client-API, etc).